TalEliyahu/awesome-security-newsletters/README.md

 - [U.S. Department of Homeland Security](https://public.govdelivery.com/accounts/USDHS/subscriber/new) - Sign up to receive free e-mails to get updates on a variety of U.S. Department of Homeland Security cyber security topics.

 - [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week -  Bad Sector Labs ([@badsectorlabs](https://twitter.com/badsectorlabs)).

+- [CyberWeekly](https://cyberweekly.substack.com/) - A weekly roundup of cyber security, technology and digital content presented with a small amount of editorial comment

 - [<hi/5>](https://info.securityjourney.com/hi5signup) - Every week they send you five carefully curated application security articles by [@SecurityJourney](https://twitter.com/SecurityJourney).